eernstg/typer/README.md

 statically known that it has a type which is a subtype of that type argument (in the example: we know that `promotedN is X`).

-In the case where `promoting` is used to return a value, we may need to perform a type cast on returned values (like `return promotedN as int`).
+In the case where `promoteOrNull` or `promote` is used to return a value, we may need to perform a type cast on returned values (like `return promotedN as int`).
 The reason for this is that it is not known to the static analysis that `X` is exactly the underlying type of `typer`.
 It is true, but we have to insist on it because the type checker can't see it.

 ### Example design